flowingis/Idephix/docs/getting_started.rst

 use as a boiler plate for your automated tasks.

 Basically Idephix is a tool for running tasks either remote or local.
-Remote tasks can be run against a chosen target (usually a specific server or environment) connecting to it through ssh (see :ref:`idx_config` for more information on ssh connection and targets).
+Remote tasks can be run against a chosen environment connecting to it through ssh (see :ref:`idx_config` for more information on ssh connection and environments).

 Local tasks are run on the local host without any need to establish an ssh connection.